 The one year University of the West of Scotland postgraduate course for the Professional Graduate Diploma in Education (PGDE) (Primary) programme can be studied at UWS's new Ayr Campus or Hamilton.
-Both campuses have state-of-the-art ICT, music, drama labs and workshops and dedicated teaching rooms for this course.

 This course prepares you for a career as a primary school teacher.
 With a strong practical bias, this course provides the formal teaching qualification for provisional registration with the General Teaching Council for Scotland (GTCS).
 The process of teacher education at UWS is carried out in partnership with schools and the Professional Graduate Diploma in Education course includes substantial training with periods of placement in pre-school centres and primary schools.
 During placements, there will be tasks focusing on additional support for learning within inclusive education.

 The early phases of children’s development have a huge impact on the rest of their lives .
 Teachers in Pre-5 and Primary education have an important role to play in ensuring all children have the best start possible, enabling them to lead successful, useful, happy, productive and balanced lives.
 Teaching within this sector is both demanding and rewarding.
 Becoming a teacher is an exciting, life-changing experience and we invite you to take the first steps with us.

 Teachers must be able to plan, implement and evaluate learning programmes across the entire primary curriculum.
 University-based study focuses on curriculum content and methods of teaching and learning, alongside the theoretical and practical aspects of professional studies in education, psychology and educational technology.

 In addition, student attainment is progressed against a set of benchmark statements incorporated in the Standard for Initial Teacher Education.